sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Added some code to make GREASE more accurate, can now produce either ciphersuite 0x1301 (80% of the time), or 0x1303 with (I think) more accurate lengths and real key share values.

 - Fixed GREASE error handling so that ``make update`` target works.

 - Finally switched around so that locally supplied covername wins over